BashayerGH/Trivia_API/backend/README.md

 ### POST '/questions'
 - Post a dictionary of a question to create a new question entry.
 - Request Arguments: An object with four keys, a question text, an answer text, a category id and a difficulty score.
+- Returns: An object with six keys, which corresponds to the newly created question with a success flag and id.
 {
-    "question": question,
-    "answer": answer,
-    "category": category id (int),
-    "difficulty": difficulty score,
-}
-- Returns: An object with six keys, which corresponds to the newly created question.
-{
     'success' : True,
-    'id' : 4,
+    'id' : int,
     'question' : a question,
-    'answer' : the corresponding answer to the question, 'category' : category id (integer),
+    'answer' : the corresponding answer to the question, 'category' : category id (int),
     'difficulty' : difficulty score
 }

 ### DELETE '/questions/<int:question_id>'
 - Delete a question specified given id.
 - Request Arguments: None
-- Returns: An object with six keys, which corresponds to the deleted question.
+- Returns: An object with two keys, which are a success flag and the deleted question id.
 {
     'success' : True,
-    'id' : 4,
+    'delete_id' : int,
-    'question' : a question,
-    'answer' : the corresponding answer to the question, 'category' : category id (integer),
-    'difficulty' : difficulty score
 }